cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-02-12.md

 Done:

-- Done with pre-release of [backend](https://github.com/cybercongress/cyberindex/projects/1) for cyber~Grpaph and the game monitors
+- Done with pre-release of [backend](https://github.com/cybercongress/cyberindex/projects/1) for cyber~Graph and the game monitors

 Ongoing: